-Our group of certified instructors and staff offer CHL classes monthly, and custom classes to fit your busy schedule are also available.
+Our group of certified instructors and staff offer LTC classes twice a month and custom classes to fit your busy schedule are also available.
 Please check our calendar for a complete listing of available class dates and times.

 Location: Our private classroom and range are located in the rolling hills just outside of Canton, Texas.

 Our new LTC license class is from 4 to 6 hours maximum in duration, as mandated by the State of Texas.

 What To Bring

 - Drivers License or Military ID or State of Texas ID